WyoHistory.org is an online historical encyclopedia featuring articles, essays, oral histories and field trips about Wyoming history.

 Steve Roberts, a former member of the Executive Committee of the Wyoming State Historical Society, works as museum manager and research supervisor for the Jackson Hole Historical Society and Museum.

 Robert and Elizabeth Rosenberg are historical consultants who have worked in cultural resource management in the Rocky Mountain West since 1975.
-They founded Rosenberg Historical Consultants in 1985, have written several articles published in the Annals of Wyoming and have authored or co-authored The Medicine Bows: Wyoming’s Mountain Country (Caxton Printers 1985) and Wyoming’s Last Frontier: Sublette County, Wyoming (High Plains Press 1990).
-The Rosenbergs are currently conducting a five-year study of more than 100 trails in Yellowstone National Park, which will be used for future management and preservation of these unique historic linear resources.
+They founded Rosenberg Historical Consultants in 1985 and have written several articles published in Annals of Wyoming.
+They authored or co-authored The Medicine Bows: Wyoming’s Mountain Country (Caxton Printers 1985) and Wyoming’s Last Frontier: Sublette County, Wyoming (High Plains Press 1990).
+The Rosenbergs recently conducted a five-year study of the history of the backcountry trails in Yellowstone National Park; they have also just completed a multi-year study of the early twentieth-century truss bridges remaining in the Wyoming highway system.
+Both of these studies will be used for future management and preservation of these resources.

 Casper College communications student Nichole Simoneaux interviewed Charlotte Babcock on March 7, 2012, in the Gateway Building at Casper College.Casper College communications student Nichole Simoneaux interviewed Charlotte Babcock on March 7, 2012, in the Gateway Building at Casper College.